agemagician/ProtTrans/README.md

-# bio-transformers
+# ProtTrans
-This is bio-transformers repo which has LM models for protein sequences
+This is ProtTrans repo which has LM models for protein sequences.